sajjadGG/book-python/doctest/index.rst

         """
         >>> add(1, 2)
         3

         >>> add(-1, 1)
         0

         >>> add(0, 0)
         0

+        Function should do:
+            - one thing
+            - one thing only
+            - one thing good

+        Adding list elements is not a business of this function.

         >>> add([1, 2])
         Traceback (most recent call last):
             ...